DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 Project engineer: Maurie Lodge

-Comments: Single seat low wing fighter aircraft.
-Utilised some Wirraway and Woomera components.
+Description: Single seat low wing fighter aircraft.
+Comments: The Boomerang was developed in a very short time during World War II.
+It utilised some Wirraway and Woomera components.

 1. ADF Serials website entry